Bin Health and Maintenance

 5) Keep the bin out of the sun

-6) Freeze scraps until day of pickup
+6) Freeze scraps until the day of pickup

-Black Earth is not responsible for the bin if lost, stolen or damaged.
+Black Earth is not responsible for the bin if lost, stolen, or damaged.
 Please label your bin with your address.
 Replacement bins and parts can be ordered through the customer account shop.

 background